Working towards environmental and social justice among environmentally stressed communities.

 A healthy urban forest has direct impacts on community health.
 Exposure to poor air quality and extreme heat does more than just pollute the environment and choke our natural lands — it directly affects the people that live there, making them much more susceptible to asthma, cardiovascular disease, and other life-threatening illnesses.
 Economically and environmentally stressed areas often have higher rates of mental health issues and an increased likelihood of exposure to trauma.
 These issues are exacerbated by the low amount of trees and green spaces, which increases anxiety, depression, and other mental health conditions.
 The nature-based activities and other community-driven practices that TreePeople employs hold great promise in prevention and early intervention for both physical and mental health improvements that are evidence-based.
 Research has shown that increased vegetation and access to green spaces within one’s community can decrease mental and physical diagnoses while promoting social interaction and community building.

-Green spaces in Los Angeles communities are far and few between, and the amount of trees is minimal.
+Green spaces in Southern California communities are far and few between, and the amount of trees is minimal.
 That is why we work with local communities to plant thousands of trees each year to combat extreme heat and pollution, advocate for equitable water and green infrastructure investment, promote access to local natural spaces and provide environmental education to our youth.

 Join our Movement